 Will’s eyes widened, his gaze searching hers in the gloom.
 “You’re sure?”

 “Listen to me first,” Gwen demanded.
 She reached out to touch his shoulder, but she pulled her hand back, crossing her arms to mimic his defensive posture.
-“I…regret last night.
+“I… regret last night.
 I hate that I didn’t see the trap.
 It’s obvious now—it wasn’t spur-of-the-moment outrage.
-It was designed to give Inks an excuse to send those letters—and for more Inks to think the letters were right.”
+It was designed to give a Circle-member the excuse to send those letters—and for more Inks to think the letters were right.”

 Will stared at her, the silence heavy with the scent of Highland rain.
 His expression softened, the sea glass warming.
 “You’re actually admitting a mistake?
 I thought an O’Dorchaidhe would rather die than admit they weren’t perfect.”